eddelbuettel/r2u/README.md

 ### What is Covered ?

-We currently support amd64 (_i.e._ standard Intel/AMD cpus) for the 'focal' 20.04 LTS release.
-An update to 22.04 is planned.
+We currently support amd64 (_i.e._ standard Intel/AMD cpus) for both the 'focal' 20.04 LTS and 'jammy' 22.04 LTS releases.
 Support for other cpu architectures is certainly possible but somewhat unlikely due to a lack of (additional hardware) resources and time.

 Support for other distributions is possible but unlikely right now (due to a lack of resources and time).
 We hope to cover Debian ar some point.

 R 4.2.0 is used, and BioConductor 3.15 packages are provided as required by CRAN packages.